kulmajaba/figma-better-color-picker/README.md

 ## Roadmap

+- Nested styles with SUIT css (Button svg)
+- ContrastCheckerCell style

 - Heading for contrast table
   - Mention WCAG somewhere in there (build support for other contrast calculations)
 - Label color input components when there is enough space?
 - Using Figma theme when available
   - For a Figma plugin with the `themeColors` option set, Figma sets a style element into the iframe with color variables prefixed with `--figma-`.
 However the plugin code is hosted so the style, along with any other HTML in the iframe, is discarded as soon as the plugin navigates to the hosted site.